-J. Stephen Barrick is a trial and appellate lawyer who began his legal career as a law clerk at the federal district court in Houston, Texas.
-After two years working for the federal trial court, Mr. Barrick joined the litigation department of the international law firm, Akin Gump Strauss Hauer & Feld LLP, where he practiced trial and appellate law for more than nine years.
-Mr. Barrick joined Hicks Thomas LLP in 2008, where his practice now focuses on business litigation and appeals.
-Mr. Barrick is Board Certified in Civil Appellate Law by the Texas Board of Legal Specialization, and he has over 20 years of litigation experience.
-He has been named to the Texas Super Lawyers listing by Thomson Reuters every year since 2012.
+J. Stephen Barrick is a trial lawyer and appellate specialist who began his legal career as the law clerk for a federal judge in Houston, Texas.
+After a two-year clerkship, Mr. Barrick joined the litigation department of a large, international law firm, where he practiced trial and appellate law for more than nine years.
+In 2008, Mr. Barrick joined Hicks Thomas, where his practice focuses on business litigation and appeals.
+Mr. Barrick is Board Certified in Civil Appellate Law by the Texas Board of Legal Specialization and has over 20 years of experience litigating complex business disputes.

 - Appellate Practice

 - Business Litigation

 - Domestic and International Arbitration

 University of Houston Law Center (J.D.,

 - Houston Law Review – (Notes and Comments Editor, 1995-96)

 - University of California at Berkeley (B.A., 1989)

 - Senior Year Abroad at Wadham College, Oxford (1988-89).